leandromoreira/fake-as-fuck/README.md

     main()
 ```

-With that I could finally run my automation 1000 times, randomly spreading the "users" between 30 seconds and 5 minutes.
+Now I could finally run my automation 1000 times, randomly spreading the "users" between 30 seconds and 5 minutes.

 ```bash
 for i in `seq 1 1000`; do sleep $((30+RANDOM % (300-30))) && python3.10 usage.py ; done
 ```

-I never learn, I'm always reinventing the wheel and then I got bored, search for what I was building to find out 💡 someone did a 1000x better solution than mine 🤡!
+I'm always reinventing the wheel and then I got bored, search for what I was building to find out 💡 someone did a 1000x better solution than mine 🤡!

-PS: if you want to run that on your computer you must have `python3` and `pip3.10 install undetected-chromedriver Faker`, I tested that on my mac.
+PS: if you want to run that on your computer you must have `python3` and `pip3.10 install undetected-chromedriver Faker`.

 # The vicious, maybe necessary, learning loop
 ```mermaid